-Bad period pain, pain throughout your cycle and discomfort after sex, are all indicators of endometriosis.
+Painful periods, pain throughout your menstrual cycle and discomfort after sex, are all indicators of endometriosis.
 Although endometriosis is characterised by pelvic pain and infertility, 20–25% of endo patients are asymptomatic.
-And because it’s a condition that poses a risk to a woman’s egg supply, a faster-paced evaluation and treatment is recommended.
+And because it’s a condition that poses a risk to a woman’s egg supply, and therefore a risk factor of female infertility, a faster-paced evaluation and treatment is recommended.
 If you are experiencing pelvic pain, we recommend that you see your doctor.

 If you’re experiencing any of these signs of infertility, you should talk to your doctor.
 If your doctor does diagnose infertility, they will be able to advise you of your fertility treatment options.
 Reproductive medicine and support such as stimulating oral medications, injectables, IUI and IVF are available to you.
 A fertility specialist can provide assistance regarding both female and male fertility (it’s important to address both)